Compiling and configuring Eliom modules

 Limiting the number of sessions or coservices

-To prevent from denial of service, Eliom limits the number of sessions and the number of dynamic coservices.
+To fight denial of service, Eliom limits the number of sessions and the number of dynamic coservices.
 Without these limitations, it would be possible for an attacker to open repeatedly lots of sessions, or creating new services (for example CSRF safe coservices can create lots of coservices when you reload repeatedly a page).
-When the limit is reached, it is still possible to open new sessions or create new services, but the oldest session or service will disappear (the one that has not been used for the longest time).
+When the limit is reached, it is still possible to open a new session or create a new service, but the oldest session or services disappear (the one that has not been used for the longest time).

 First of all, there is a limitation of the number of sessions in a session group.
-The typical use of this is when an user opens several sessions from several computers.
+A typical use is when a user opens several sessions from several computers.
 All the sessions belong to the same group (the group name is usually the user name).
 The limit is usually small (5 sessions per group by default).
 This limit is implemented for all kinds of sessions (service session, volatile and persistent data sessions).
 For persistent sessions, the implementation is not very efficient for very large limits.

 It is highly recommended to use session groups when possible.

-If you can't use session groups, the number of sessions is limitated by sub network for volatile sessions (service sessions and data sessions).
+If you can't use session groups, the number of sessions is limited by sub network for volatile sessions (service sessions and data sessions).
 The limitation is larger (default 1 million).
-The limit must be large enough, for example if the server is behind a reverse proxy, all incoming requests will come from the same IP address.
-Limiting by sub network instead of by IP address prevents attacks even if the attacker has a whole sub network available.
+The limit must be large enough.
+For instance, if the server is behind a reverse proxy, all incoming requests will come from the same IP address.
+Limiting by sub network instead of by IP address prevents attacks even when the attacker has a whole sub network available.
 The default mask for sub networks is /16 for IPv4 and /56 for IPv6.

 For persistent sessions, there is no limitation per sub network for now.
 1 billion sessions take 1 TB.
 If somebody opens 1000 sessions per second, then it will take 1 million s (16000 minutes = 266 h = 11 days) to reach 1TB.